dhruvmsheth/dhruvmsheth.github.io/index.md

 # Contact

-I like talking to new people.
+I like making new connections.
 Feel free to contact me via email.
-My email username is dsheth and the corresponding domain is caltech [dot] edu.
+My email username is _dsheth_ and the corresponding domain is _caltech [dot] edu_.